GSA/digitalgov.gov/content/posts/2013-06-13-civic-hacking-at-the-white-house-we-the-people-by-the-people.md

   - White House
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/white-house-photo-331x220.png" alt="White House Hack Day Image" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/white-house-photo-331x220.png)On June 1st and 2nd, more than 11,000 civic activists, technology experts, and entrepreneurs around the country came together for the National Day of Civic Hacking.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/white-house-photo-331x220.png" alt="White House Hack Day Image" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/white-house-photo-331x220.png)On June 1st and 2nd, more than 11,000 civic activists, technology experts, and entrepreneurs around the country came together for the National Day of Civic Hacking.
 Civic activists, technology experts, and entrepreneurs in 83 cities developed software to help others in their own neighborhoods and across the country.
 More than twenty federal agencies took part by submitting challenges for participants to tackle and opening up datasets for them to use.

 Here at the White House, we celebrated the day by welcoming more than 30 developers and designers to our second hackathon, setting them loose on the new [API for We the People](https://petitions.whitehouse.gov/developers), the White House petitions platform.
 For nine hours participants sat side-by-side with White House staff, techies and non-techies alike, and built new tools for finding, sharing, and analyzing We the People petitions.
 Several of the participants were alumni of the [first White House hackathon in February](http://www.whitehouse.gov/blog/2013/03/02/looking-back-white-house-hackathon), who returned to share their knowledge of the We the People API, and their code, with their fellow hackers.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/514-x-270-WH-Civic-Hackathon.jpg" alt="Photo of hackers working at the White House civic hackathon." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/514-x-270-WH-Civic-Hackathon.jpg" alt="Photo of hackers working at the White House civic hackathon." >}}